 PETERKA & PARTNERS collects the following data of data subjects:

-These data are used for:
+The personal data are used for:

-By contacting PETERKA & PARTNERS via e-mail firstname.lastname@example.org, each data subject may exercise the following rights provided by the GDPR, i.e.:
+Based on the applicable legislation or requests of public authorities, the data may also be accessible to public authorities By contacting PETERKA & PARTNERS via e-mail at: firstname.lastname@example.org, data subjects may exercise the following rights provided by the GDPR, i.e.: